 - UploaderWiz generates logs that will be stored on %LOCALAPPDATA%\\BitTitan.
 The log file name will be UploaderWiz-<computer name>.log

 - UploaderWiz automatically marks all folders and files as read-only, so that no data is altered.

-Note: If this project will be shared and there are security concerns, an SAS token may be used.
-For set up instructions, visit Generate an SAS token for Azure Storage Accounts
+If this project will be shared and there are security concerns, an SAS token may be used.
+Follow Microsoft's directions for this process.

 Below are the three steps to follow when using UploaderWiz.